vpenso/scripts/docs/linux/container_orchestration.md

 ¹Mesos is a common resource management system hosting multiple distributed computing (workload management) frameworks (2-level scheduling).

-HPC oriented workload management semantics do not naturally integrate with CaaS and can be approached in two ways

-1. Help users to move HPC workloads into containers and migrate to CaaS resource management (cloud-style)
-2. Operate HPC workload management over CaaS resource management as underlying substrate (comparable to HPC on IaaS)

 ## User Workloads

 Users Submit a wide variety of **computational applications** (jobs, tasks) for processing